teuben/astr288p-fall16/lectures/Lecture2.md

         - /etc/bash.bashrc
 	- ~/.bashrc

-  Some of your personal files may already be present
+  Some of your personal files may already be present when your account was activated.
+Use the **ls -a** command to see these hidden (files starting with a dot) files.

 Files and Directories - Part 1: